Kick Counts: How To Track & Why It's Necessary - Baby Chick

 Share

 Finally feeling your sweet little one move while in utero is one of pregnancy’s most memorable and cherished experiences.
-Fetal movement often makes all the ligament aches, the body stretch, and the emotional lability of pregnancy fade away.
+Fetal movement often makes all the ligaments ache, the body stretch and the emotional lability of pregnancy fade away.
 The sensation is reassurance that your baby is growing in strength and size.
-But monitoring your baby’s fetal kick counts and knowing when to start kick counts is especially important in the third trimester.
+However, monitoring your baby’s fetal kick counts and knowing when to start kick counts is especially important in the third trimester.

 Kick counts will become part of your daily routine, but what is kick counting, and why is it important to monitor?
 What should you do if your baby is not moving?
 Are there purposeful ways to try and make your baby move in utero?